-"Receipt."
-[40] - Section 15 of the Uniform Electronic Transactions Act, which provides rules as to when an electronic record is sent and received, applies to electronic records under this Act.

-"Record." [(41)] - The term "record" has the standard meaning of that term in uniform acts.

-"Registered agent." [(42)] - This term is used in the Code to refer to agents for service of process in contexts where it is not necessary to differentiate between commercial registered agents and noncommercial registered agents.

-"Sign." [(44)] - The term "sign" has the standard meaning of that term in uniform acts.

-"State." [(45)] - The term "state" has the standard meaning of that term in uniform acts.

-"Transfer." [(47)] - The term "transfer" is broadly defined to include all types of conveyances of interests in property.

-"Type of entity." [(48)] - The term "type of entity" has been developed in an attempt to distinguish different legal forms of entities.
+- "Receipt."
+[40] Section 15 of the Uniform Electronic Transactions Act, which provides rules as to when an electronic record is sent and received, applies to electronic records under this Act. - "Record." [(41)] The term "record" has the standard meaning of that term in uniform acts at the time this act was promulgated. - "Registered agent." [(42)] This term is used in the Code to refer to agents for service of process in contexts where it is not necessary to differentiate between commercial registered agents and noncommercial registered agents. - "Sign." [(44)] The term "sign" has the standard meaning of that term in uniform acts at the time this act was promulgated. - "State." [(45)] The term "state" has the standard meaning of that term in uniform acts at the time this act was promulgated. - "Transfer." [(47)] The term "transfer" is broadly defined to include all types of conveyances of interests in property. - "Type of entity." [(48)] The term "type of entity" has been developed in an attempt to distinguish different legal forms of entities.
 It is sometimes difficult to decide whether one is dealing with a different form of entity or a variation of the same form.
 For example, a limited partnership, although it has been defined as a partnership, is a different type of entity from a general partnership, while a limited liability partnership is not a different type of entity from a general partnership.
 In some states cooperative corporations are categories of business corporations or nonprofit corporations, while in other states cooperatives are a separate type of entity.